Explore Your Unplanned Pregnancy Options in Iowa

 What are my options if I’m pregnant in Iowa?
 Am I ready to be a parent?
 How do I decide what to do if I’m not ready to be a parent in IA?
 What if I’m not sure how to decide to keep a baby or not?

-The next step, if you’re unsure of what to do, is to learn more about your unplanned pregnancy options in Iowa.
-Ultimately, there are three:
+If you’re unsure of what to do, the next step is to learn more about your unplanned pregnancy options, including parenting, abortion, and adoption in Iowa.

 When experiencing an unplanned pregnancy in Iowa, the first question you’re faced with is, “Am I ready to be a parent?”
 If that answer is yes, then you can stop reading this article right now.
 If you are ready and wish to parent your child, then no one should ever tell you to do otherwise.
 However, if you’re not sure you’re ready, parenting comes with some factors you may want to consider:

 Raising a child until adulthood costs an average of $245,340, and that’s a figure from 2013.
 That’s only going to rise as time passes, and it’s unnecessary to point out what a significant financial burden that can be if you haven’t been planning for it.